Current U.S. Student

 General grant for Master's and PhD level studies/research:

-Fulbright Denmark has identified three focus areas: life sciences, space, and sustainability (including arctic studies).
-However, applications will be considered from well-qualified candidates in all fields for all graduate degree levels if the proposal can be carried out within the auspices of Danish institutions of higher learning.
+Fulbright Denmark has three focus areas: life sciences, space, and sustainability (including arctic studies).
+However, applications from well-qualified candidates in all fields are welcomed.

+Master: Only applications for degree or non-degree (guest) enrollment can be accepted.
+Independent research or interview projects cannot be accepted.
+Non-degree applicants who propose a research project must clearly indicate their plans of registering for and following courses alongside the research project.
 All applicants must have previous experience in the proposed field of study.

-Master: Only applications for degree/non-degree (guest) enrollment can be accepted.
-Independent research or interview projects can under no circumstances be accepted.
-Applicants who propose a research project must clearly indicate their plans of registering for and following courses alongside the research project.

 If in doubt whether your plans are feasible for a Fulbright grant to Denmark, please contact Fulbright Denmark.